theoladune/AIVC-Seminar/text/script.md

 ---

-Finally, both sets of latent variables are combined through the synthesis transform to obtain the final motion information.
+Finally, bothlatent variables are combined through the synthesis transform to obtain the final motion information.

 ---

 Let's have a visual example to better grasp the interest of this mechanism.
-So we see here a video on the left and on the right, we have the resulting motion information, as estimated and sent by our codec.
+So we see here a video on the left and on the right, we have the resulting motion information, as estimated by our codec.
 The colour indicates the direction of the motion while the color intensity describes the magnitude of the motion.